RoryByrne1/rorybyrne1.github.io/jewellery.md

 below is a gallery of some of the ones i remembered to take pictures of

+i'm not sure why i liked taking pictures with that rock

 <div class="gallery">
   {% assign tiles = page.list | sort: "date" | reverse %}
   {% for tile in tiles %}